Artlor/CV/coding_projects/README.md

 where you should put it.

 2. Grrnd
-- A fun game for two players with simple but engaging rules.
+- A fun game written in C++ for two players with simple but engaging rules.
 Players work together and to win they have to catch all the dots that keep reappearing in random places.

 Player controls: